75 suspected secret society members arrested

 Investigations are underway.

-Anyone found guilty of being a member of a secret society can be fined up to $5,000, jailed up to three years, or both.
+Anyone found guilty of being a secret society member can be fined up to $5,000, jailed up to three years, or both.

 The police also said that they have zero tolerance for secret society activities and will not hesitate to take action against those who choose to be associated with gangs.